yUnreal/ts-handy/README.md

 If you found any type errors, please consider submitting a pull request.

 Want to contribute?
-Submit a pull request
+Submit a pull request.